Tools

 2. description: A class method defining what the tool does.
 Crucial for the AI model to understand its purpose.
 Keep it clear and concise.

 4. execute Method: The instance method containing your Ruby code.
-It receives the parameters defined by param as keyword arguments.
-Its return value (typically a String or Hash) is sent back to the AI model.
+It receives the keyword arguments defined by your schema and returns the payload the model will see (typically a String, Hash, or RubyLLM::Content).

 The tool’s class name is automatically converted to a snake_case name used in the API call (e.g., WeatherLookup becomes weather_lookup).
 This is how the LLM would call it.
 You can override this by defining a name method in your tool class: